All vehicles parked on Iona campuses must display a valid Iona University parking permit and park in a legal space.

 - Authorization for all tows will be made at the direction of the Director of Campus Safety or duly authorized representative.

-- An Iona College Campus Safety Incident Report will be filed for each vehicle towed from the Iona College campus.
+- An Iona University Campus Safety Incident Report will be filed for each vehicle towed from the Iona University campus.

-The following procedures are established by Iona College to temporarily disable any vehicle by securing a booting device; if the vehicle is parked on campus and is a persistent violator’s vehicle or parked in violation of the Iona College towing policy.
+The following procedures are established by Iona University to temporarily disable any vehicle by securing a booting device; if the vehicle is parked on campus and is a persistent violator’s vehicle or parked in violation of the Iona University towing policy.

 Persistent Violator’s Vehicle